 Based on the strategic aims, four themes have been formulated that serve as a framework for the Anne Frank House’s activities in the period 2012-2015:

-Anti-Semitism has existed throughout history.
+- Anti-Semitism; Anti-Semitism has existed throughout history.
 The life story of Anne Frank cannot be understood without a knowledge of the history of anti-Semitism.
 By providing information and education on anti-Semitism, the Anne Frank House actively contributes to combating it.

-The principle of equal rights and the prohibition of discrimination form fundamental principles of our legal order.
+- Equal rights; The principle of equal rights and the prohibition of discrimination form fundamental principles of our legal order.
 The process of unequal treatment and the denial of human rights are central issues in the life story of Anne Frank.
 Because of this the principle of equal rights forms a key theme in the accomplishment of the organisation’s mission.

-Identity plays a major role in the thought process that lies at the basis of anti-Semitism and discrimination.
+- Identity/prejudice/perception; Identity plays a major role in the thought process that lies at the basis of anti-Semitism and discrimination.
 Awareness of the positive and negative aspects of identity can contribute to better relations between individuals and groups of citizens in a pluralistic society.

-Active citizenship, in which citizens feel responsible for and actively involved in the society in which they live, forms a defensive wall against prejudice, exclusion and extremism, and contributes to a strong democracy.
+- Citizenship; Active citizenship, in which citizens feel responsible for and actively involved in the society in which they live, forms a defensive wall against prejudice, exclusion and extremism, and contributes to a strong democracy.